Home » Casing » Expandable Casing Mechanism, Application, Pros & Cons

 • Known conditions that require multiple casing strings for a well before it has been started.

-The second case is becoming more common in some areas, especially where depleted zones may be present.
-Typically, we think in terms of a surface string, an intermediate string, and a production string, possibly with a liner somewhere in that mix, but basically three or four strings.
+The second case is becoming more common in some areas, especially where depleted zones may exist.
+Typically, we think of a surface string, an intermediate string, and a production string, possibly with a liner somewhere in that mix, but three or four strings.
 Occasionally, we may even find it necessary to run five or six strings, counting liners.
-In recent times, however, we are seeing wells that require 7 or even as many as 10 strings of the casing to reach an objective.
-A conventional approach to this problem requires some very large wellbores and casing to reach the total depth with a final casing string size that allows for adequate production.
+In recent times, however, we saw wells that require seven or even as many as ten strings of the casing to reach an objective.
+A conventional approach to this problem requires large wellbores and casing to reach the total depth with a final casing string size that allows for adequate production.

 The expandable casing is not your typical casing product.
-First of all, it must be ductile enough that it can be expanded without rupturing and still have sufficient strength to function properly.
-You can read more about plastic material behavior, so we do not recap that here, but this is exactly the type of behavior that takes place with this type of material.
+First, it must be ductile enough to expand without rupturing and still have sufficient strength to function correctly.
+You can read more about plastic material behavior, so we do not recap that here, but this is exactly the behavior that occurs with this type of material.

-Consequently, it does not come in standard API Casing grades, weights, and so forth.
-Likewise, there are no published standards of performance properties but rather those are set by the manufacturer.
-The most expandable pipe is not a seamless pipe, since the wall thickness has to be much more uniform than the most seamless pipe.
+Consequently, it does not come in standard API Casing grades, weights, etc. Likewise, there are no published standards of performance properties; but rather those are set by the manufacturer.
+The most expandable pipe is not a seamless pipe,, since the wall thickness has to be much more uniform than the most seamless pipe.
 It is manufactured from flat plate steel that has been precisely rolled to within close tolerances.

-Additionally, the connections must be expanded, since they must be run as individual joints.
-When you consider the amount of expansion of the casing pipe body and the threaded connections, you come to appreciate the technology of the process, in that it is not nearly as simple as it might first appear.
+The connections must be expanded since they must be run as individual joints.
+When you consider the amount of expansion of the casing pipe body and the threaded connections, you come to appreciate the technology of the process in that it is not nearly as simple as it might first appear.
 Obviously, for the performance properties of the expanded pipe to be reasonable, the expansion process must be uniform.

 Expansion Process

-• One process involves a swaging operation in that an internal swage mandrel is run with the expandable casing, and it expands the pipe from the bottom up as it is pushed or pulled through the tube.
+• One process involves a swaging operation in that an internal swage mandrel is run with the expandable casing, which expands the pipe from the bottom up as it is pushed or pulled through the tube.
 This typically is a hydraulic process.

 • The other process employs a roller-type device that expands the casing from the top down, using a tapered device with rollers that expand the casing as the device is rotated with a work string.

-One thing that must be kept in mind, though, is elastic unloading (elastic-plastic behavior).
-If we expand a tube plastically, it always exhibits some amount of elastic shrinking from its plastic state.
-This means that it has to be expanded to a slightly larger diameter than its final diameter to account for the elastic unloading once the expansion tool is removed.
+One thing that must be considered is elastic unloading (elastic-plastic behavior).
+If we expand a tube plastically, it consistently exhibits some elastic shrinking from its plastic state.
+This means it has to be expanded to a slightly larger diameter than its final diameter to account for the elastic unloading once the expansion tool is removed.

 Swaging Process For Expandable Casing

-The advantages of this process are that it imparts true hoop stress to the casing being expanded.
+The advantage of this process is that it imparts actual hoop stress to the expanded casing.
 If the wall thickness of the casing is uniform and the material is isotropic, then the hoop stress is uniform.
 The expanded tube should be round.

-The disadvantages are that the swaging process induces axial stress in the pipe as it is being pumped or drawn through and may require a special coating internally to reduce the friction.
-If the mandrel is a one-piece device and for some reason, it cannot be pulled through the entire expandable casing, then it cannot be removed unless it can be milled up.
+The disadvantages are that the swaging process induces axial stress in the pipe as it is pumped or drawn through and may require a special internal coating to reduce friction.
+If the mandrel is a one-piece device and, for some reason, it cannot be pulled through the entire expandable casing, then it cannot be removed unless it can be milled up.
 This may not be a problem with retractable-type mandrels, though they lack the simplicity of a single-piece mandrel.
 Figure 1 shows a typical swaging expansion process.

 Expandable casing procedure -swaging